 Passion for environmental education and stewardship.
 That’s the common attribute of those who work for our organization.
-If you’re ready to make a difference helping Omaha become a more vibrant, sustainable, and equitable city, browse our openings below.
+Thanks for your interest in wanting to help Omaha become a more vibrant, sustainable, and equitable city.

 About the Organization

-Keep Omaha Beautiful (KOB) is an environmental nonprofit organization that was founded in 1959.
-Our mission is to foster environmental and community stewardship through education, service, and advocacy.
-Each year, we work with thousands of students, volunteers, and supporters throughout Omaha via environmental education programming and community-service projects ranging from neighborhood litter cleanups to large-scale tree plantings in area parks.
+Keep Omaha Beautiful (KOB) is an environmental nonprofit organization with the mission to foster environmental and community stewardship through education, service, and advocacy.
+Each year, we work with thousands of students, volunteers, supporters, and partner organizations.
+KOB’s primary efforts include environmental education programming, public outreach and events, and community service projects.

 About the Position